Michelle Lovric is a novelist, editor, poet and teacher.

 Her first novel, Carnevale, is the story of the painter Cecilia Cornaro, described by The Times as the possessor of ‘the most covetable life’ in fiction in 2001.

 This was followed in 2004 by The Floating Book, in which a chorus of characters relates the perilous beginning of the print industry in Venice.
 The book explores the translation of raw emotion into saleable merchandise from the points of view of poets, editors, publishers – and their lovers.
 A London Arts award winner, The Floating Book was also selected as a WH Smith ‘Read of the Week’.

-Lovric has also written four novels for young adult readers, all published by Orion: The Undrowned Child (2009), The Mourning Emporium (2010), Talina in the Tower (2012) and The Fate in the Box (2013), The Wishing Bones (2019) and The Water’s Daughter (2020).
+Lovric has also written six novels for children, all published by Orion: The Undrowned Child (2009), The Mourning Emporium (2010), Talina in the Tower (2012), The Fate in the Box (2013), The Wishing Bones (2019) and The Water’s Daughter (2020).

 Read more on the Interviews page.